Llangynllo railway station

-Llangynllo railway station is a countryside stop in Powys about 5 miles west of Knighton, on the Heart of Wales Line.
+Llangynllo railway station is a countryside railway station in Powys about 5 miles west of Knighton, on the Heart of Wales Line.
 The station is located 1.4 miles north of Llangunllo village (also known as Llangynllo), at road level beside one house and two cottages on a minor rural road off the B4356 road.
+It is between Llanbister Road and Knucklas, 18 mi 57 chain from Craven Arms South Junction.